Masterclasses and workshops

 Workshops and demonstrations

-Researchers working with the Edinburgh Complex Fluids Partnership are excited at the prospect of linking the latest understanding in physics to the functionality of ingredients, formulations and processes used in both kitchen based and large scale food production in a series of workshops.
+Researchers working with the Edinburgh Complex Fluids Partnership are excited at the prospect of linking their understanding in physics to the functionality of ingredients, formulations and processes used in both kitchen based and large scale food production.

 Play Dough for Adults (and Kids!) – Wednesday 22 May 2019

-During this demonstration, Lucinda Bruce-Gardyne and Wilson Poon, Professor of Natural Philosophy, will be sharing a foodie and physicist’s view of why making soft and tasty gluten free bread is so much harder than producing a great loaf of wheat bread.
-Samples produced during the demonstration will be served afterwards, together with nibbles, wine and soft drinks.
+Lucinda Bruce-Gardyne and Wilson Poon, Professor of Natural Philosophy, shared a foodie and physicist’s view of why making soft and tasty gluten free bread is so much harder than producing a great loaf of wheat bread.
+Delivered on 22 May 2019.

 Festive Crystals - the Science of Fudge and Caramel

-The first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', was delivered to the public at The New Town Cookery School, Edinburgh on 4 December 2018.
-During this session, Lucinda Bruce-Gardyne and Professor Wilson Poon shared a foodie and physicist’s view of how to make the perfect fudge and caramel.
+At the first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', Lucinda Bruce-Gardyne and Professor Wilson Poon shared a foodie and physicist’s view of how to make the perfect fudge and caramel.